nvim-neorg/neorg/README.md

     },
 }

--- These two are optional, but provide syntax highlighting -- for Neorg tables and the @document.meta tag parser_configs.norg_meta = {
+-- These two are optional and provide syntax highlighting -- for Neorg tables and the @document.meta tag parser_configs.norg_meta = {
     install_info = {